Never Been Kissed

 Baekhyun has a really nice face and he remembers once more that time when Baekhyun leaned across the table in the library.
 At that time, he felt like he wanted to kiss Baekhyun, that natural force pulling him in because Baekhyun is attractive whether he likes it or not.
 But now, he knows he wants to kiss Baekhyun and not just because he’s attractive.
 He wants to kiss him because he’s funny, sweet, smart, and kind.
 His physical attractiveness is secondary.

-“You have foam on your lip,” Baekhyun clears his throat, mopping down the table with tissues.
+“You have foam on your lip,” Baekhyun clears , mopping down the table with tissues.

 Kris smiles awkwardly and mutters a thanks just as the barista cleans up their table.